 You must contact your auto insurance provider to file a claim.
 Call the number on your insurance card and ask to open a Personal Injury Protection (PIP) file.

 Answer questions, but stick to the facts.
 Do not minimize the extent of your injuries or the damage to your vehicle.
 If you hear from the other driver’s insurance company, refer them to your insurer.
-Do not sign anything an insurance company representative presents you.

 Contact a Michigan car accident attorney#6